Misconduct complaints

 - If an application is referred to the CCT, it is the CCT which decides whether misconduct has been sustained and any orders.

-157.5 KB) sets out what will be assessed in determining if an application proceeds to the CCT.
+- This guideline ( 213.2 KB) sets out what will be considered in determining if an application proceeds to the CCT.

 - Councillor Conduct Tribunal processes are separate to the OIA.